system76/docs/_articles/upgrade.md

   - Update
   - Release
   - System76
+  - apt
 image: https://d1vhcvzji58n1j.cloudfront.net/images/newsletter/2016-07/16-c5e8aa32fb.04.1.png
 hidden: false
 faq: true # If it shows in the "Frequently Answered Questions" section
 ---

+# Do I need to upgrade?

+The choice to upgrade depends on what you're using your computer for.
+Ubuntu Desktop has two versions.
+The first type is designed for long-term use as a "daily driver."
+These are known as LTS, or Long Term Support releases, since they receive updates for 5 years.
+The second type is designed for those who like having the latest and greatest.
+These are known as Standard releases.

+For many users, the LTS release is the best option, combining regular updates with a strong foundation.
+Users who are interested in new and interesting features can choose the Standard releases, which have a shorter lifespan.

-# Upgrading to Ubuntu 16.04.1 LTS
+# What versions of Ubuntu are available?

-Ubuntu 16.04.1 LTS is the latest release of Ubuntu.
-It incorporates many bug and stability fixes over version 16.04.
-The next version of CUDA (Ver 8) will be supported with this release.
-Also, upgrading from version 14.04 LTS will now be enabled without having to use bootable media.
+A current list of Ubuntu releases [can be found here.](https://wiki.ubuntu.com/Releases)

-## 1. Prepare for the Upgrade
+## Preparing for the upgrade

 First, we recommend having Ubuntu installation media (i.e. a DVD or USB drive) handy before starting any upgrades in case something goes wrong.
-You'll need to download a copy of Ubuntu.
-You can download a copy from [ubuntu.com](http://www.ubuntu.com/download/desktop).
+You'll need to download a copy of Ubuntu from [ubuntu.com](http://www.ubuntu.com/download/desktop).

-### - Create an Installation USB Drive -
+### - Create install media -

 Create an Installation USB Drive  | Create an Installation DVD
 --------------------------------- | ---------------------------